-Should you buy the Garmin Vivoactive 4 or Vivoactive 4S?
+Garmin Vivoactive 4 vs. Vivoactive 4S: What's the difference and which should you buy?

 For smaller wrists

-Perhaps your wrist isn't particularly large and you don't want a giant smartwatch weighing it down.
+Perhaps your wrist isn't particularly large and you don't want a giant smartwatch weighing you down.
 If that's the case, you'll be better off with the Garmin Vivoactive 4S.
-It even comes in four color options!
+It even comes in four different colors!